 But what made this defence so interesting was, in typical Brückner fashion, the attacking threat they carried, led by the two full-backs, Marek Jankulovski and Zdeněk Grygera.
-The two were essential to the team’s attacking play, adding to their options in the final third.
-Grygera was often sacrificed, but while he was on the pitch, he provided vivacious aid to his supporting winger.
-Jankulovski provided more stability, with his work-rate and passing proving crucial at both ends of the pitch.
+They were essential to the team’s attacking play, adding to their options in the final third.
+Grygera was often sacrificed, but while he was on the pitch, he provided vivacious running to his supporting winger.
+Jankulovski offered more stability, with his work-rate and passing proving crucial at both ends of the pitch.

 In the match against Denmark, the defence, knowing any successful team needs to be solid, improved immediately.
 No risk, no drama – just reward.
 Although they missed Grygera through injury, this was the first time in the tournament that the team played like genuine contenders over 90 minutes.
 They won 3-0 in an inch-perfect display with a quick double from Baroš just after the hour mark – taking his tally for the tournament to five – and a goal from Koller early in the second half.

 Read | Holland at World Cup 2010: the team that split a nation’s hearts and minds